juandefelix/payments_exercise/README.md

-# Set up
+# Notes

-In your terminal, run `bunde install`.
+If you want to run this applications, first run `bunde install`.
 Some additional gems have been added to the original Gemfile.
+Additional model and controller RSpec test have been added.

 # Payments Exercise